Jack Bodine

 “Computational Analysis of Big Data” focused on methods to handle and analyze large datasets to extract meaningful trends and insights.
 As part of a project, I worked with two other students to scrape movie data and analyze metrics such as the most successful director/actor combinations.
 This project utilized tools like Pandas, NumPy, and Streamlit, demonstrating our ability to work with big data and perform complex analyses.

-Python, Big Data, Data Analytics
+Python, Data Analytics

 December 2021